fxch-ltd/OpenOES/README.md

     WSP -->|"Subscribe"| REPLICA
 ```

-The OpenOES uses a specific Redis architecture:
+The OpenOES uses a specific Valkey/Redis architecture:

-1. A main Redis instance at the WSP
+1. A main Valkey/Redis instance at the WSP
-2. A replica Redis instance with a special ACL configuration that allows the Exchange to:
+2. A replica Valkey/Redis instance with a special ACL configuration that allows the Exchange to:
    - Write specifically to stream keys
    - Read Credit Inventory (CI) values